Abraham Frères

 Aktiengesellschaft Union, Augsburg

-Presumably "Aktiengesellschaft Union Vereinigte Zündholz- & Wichsefabriken", a match & wax factory.
+Presumably "Aktiengesellschaft Union Vereinigte Zündholz- & Wichsefabriken", a match & shoe polish factory.

 Abraham Frères envelope, from Constantinople to Augsburg, Germany, ca 1916-1917.